HVR88/HVR88_project_extras/readme.md

   * Independent Top and Vertical Cropping settings from 0 to 60 pixels (NTSC cropping restricted to match PAL range)
   * With support for over-cropping beyond the border to work with widest-possible range of games/titles

-* Hot Key to toggle (ON/OFF) the currently set cropping for both Horizontal and Vertical at the same time (all above cores)
+* Hot Key to toggle (ON/OFF) the currently set cropping for both Horizontal and Vertical at the same time

+* Hot Key to cycle through the Quick Zoom / Border Cropping presets

-* Hot Key to cycle through all the presets for Horizontal Cropping (all above cores)
+* Hot Key to cycle through the presets for Horizontal Cropping

-* Hot Key to cycle through all the presets for Vertical Cropping (all above cores) - includes Manual Crop setting
+* Hot Key to cycle through the presets for Vertical Cropping - includes Manual Crop setting

 ## Screenshot of Core Options ##